 Upon the expiry of any such notice to Certificateholders as is referred to in this Condition 11(c) (Capital Distribution of the Trust - Dissolution at the Option of QIB), the Trustee shall be bound to dissolve the Certificates in accordance with this Condition 11(c) (Capital Distributions of the Trust - No Other Dissolution).
-Upon payment in full of such amounts and the dissolution as aforesaid and termination of the relevant Trust, the Certificates shall cease to represent interests in the Trust Assets and no further amounts shall be payable in respect thereof and the Trustee shall have no further obligations in respect thereof.
+Upon payment in full of such amounts and the dissolution as aforesaid and termination of the relevant Trust, the Certificates shall be payable in respect thereof and the Trustee shall have no further obligations in respect thereof.